 Calcareous nannofossils and planktonic foraminifers indicate that sediments recovered at Site 1134 range from Quaternary to middle Eocene in age.
-Two hiatuses are indicated: the first is within the Pliocene (nannofossil Zones NN18-NN13 missing at ~57 mbsf) and the second in the middle-upper Miocene (nannofossil Zones NN9-NN7 missing at ~114 mbsf).
+Two hiatuses are indicated: the first occurs within the Pliocene (nannofossil Zones NN18-NN13 missing at ~57 mbsf) and the second in the middle-upper Miocene (nannofossil Zones NN9-NN7 missing at ~114 mbsf).
 Planktonic foraminifers also indicate hiatuses at approximately the same depths.
-A third hiatus may be present in the Eocene section because nannofossil Zone NP17 was not recognized; however, poor core recovery makes confirmation of this hiatus difficult.
+A third hiatus may be present in the Eocene section as nannofossil Zone NP17 was not recognized; however, poor core recovery makes confirmation of this hiatus difficult.
 Calcareous nannofossils are moderately well preserved above ~200 mbsf, with decreasing preservation below this level.
 Planktonic foraminifers are moderately well preserved throughout most of Hole 1134A, with preservation deteriorating only in the lowermost 30 m of the hole.
 Benthic foraminifers are generally rare compared to planktonic foraminifers, decreasing in abundance in the lower 130 m of Hole 1134A.
 Preservation of benthic foraminifers is comparable to that of the planktonic foraminifers.
-The five main assemblages of benthic foraminifers can be correlated with coeval assemblages at Site 1126 and indicate middle bathyal paleodepths.
-The benthic foraminifer record at Sites 1126 and 1134 appears excellent for evaluating changes in deep-water circulation in the Great Australian Bight during the Oligocene and Miocene.
+The five main assemblages of benthic foraminifers can be correlated with coevel assemblages at Site 1126 and indicate middle bathyal paleodepths.

 Long-core measurements at Site 1134 indicate that the intensity of magnetization is extremely weak in the uppermost 100 mbsf, similar to that at Site 1126.
 However, discrete measurements revealed that a stable remanence is present, and the Brunhes/Matuyama boundary was identified in both holes.
 Magnetization intensity decreases to a minimum near 110 mbsf in a manner characteristic of the dissolution of fine magnetic particles.
 There is a marked increase in intensity to 120 mbsf, which coincides with the first appearance of chert at Site 1134.
 A brief magnetostratigraphy was determined within the Anomaly 5 sequence.
-Whole-core measurements and nonmagnetic coring experiments were conducted at this site, but the intensity of magnetization was so weak that further analysis is required from shore-based work.
+Whole-core measurements and nonmagnetic coring experiments were continued, but the intensity of magnetization was so weak that further analysis is required from shore-based work.

 Construction of a composite section for Site 1134 indicates that recovery of Holocene-middle Miocene sediments was complete to a depth of 151.7 mcd.
-The composite section was constructed primarily using 400-nm color reflectance, the 700:400 nm color reflectance ratio, and GRA bulk density data from Holes 1134A and 1134B.
+The composite section was constructed primarily using 400 nm color reflectance, the 700:400 nm color reflectance ratio, and GRA bulk density data from Holes 1134A and 1134B.
 The mcd scale at Site 1134 is expanded by ~6% relative to the mbsf scale.
-The upper 35 m of sediment (lithostratigraphic Unit I) exhibits cyclic oscillations in color reflectance that are sufficiently distinctive to permit easy correlation between holes.
+The upper 35 m of sediment (lithostratigraphic Unit I) exhibits cyclic oscillations in color reflectance, which are distinctively correlatable between holes.
 Lithostratigraphic Unit II (34.7-68.9 mcd) contains two slumped intervals that yield excellent correlative horizons at their tops and bases.
-Lithostratigraphic Unit III (>68.9 mcd) is more difficult to correlate because of dissimilarities in the records from each hole, which may be a result of differential lithification and diagenesis.
+Lithostratigraphic Unit III (>68.9 mcd) is more difficult to correlate because of dissimilarities in the records of each hole, which may be a result of differential lithification and diagenesis.

-Methane concentrations at Site 1134 were low, with maximum concentrations of 7.7 ppm and average concentrations less than 5 ppm.
+Methane concentrations at Site 1134 were low with maximum concentrations of 7.7 ppm and average concentrations less than 5 ppm.
 Calcium carbonate contents range from 58 to 94 wt%, averaging 80-92 wt%.